eyvindebsen/Eyvinds-Jukebox/README.md

-# Eyvinds-Jukebox
+# Eyvinds-Jukebox vol 00
 73 sids on one disk (D64)

-Eyvind's Jukebox.
-Vol 00.
+Eyvind's Jukebox vol 00.

 73 high quality SIDs on one disk (D64).
 Not a byte wasted! (almost).